[Growing A Beard] For The First Time

 After eight weeks, you should be well on track for your ‘Yeard’.
 Now at this stage, you only want to ensure that you’re washing your beard once a week and that you’re using your beard oil every day.
 But, if you now want to start styling your beard, you can introduce beard balm as it’s great for shaping and definition.

 Now, if you’re planning on growing that 'Twisted Moustache', then you’re gonna need a good quality pair of scissors.
-I personally love these Gentlemans Face Care Club Scissors from Amazon.
-They’re reasonably priced and have a great grip.

 The moustache is a tricky area to trim, but there are some great videos on YouTube that you should check out.
 I love the videos on YouTube by BeardBrand.
 Check out this Moustache trimming video - Taming the Beast.